deprecat3d/expo-foreground-actions/README.md

 ### For IOS:

-- Receive notifications when the background execution time is about to expire.
-This feature allows users to save their data and terminate tasks gracefully.
+- Handle an event that emits when the background execution time is about to expire.
+Save data and terminate tasks gracefully.

 ### Web Support: